-- STATUS Displays a status screen on the VCG that summarizes the current operational modes of the 5010.
-Pressing SHIFT + STATUS displays the firmware version on the character generator screen.

-VCG MODE Initiates VCG window select mode and highlights the selected window.
+- STATUS: Displays a status screen on the VCG that summarizes the current operational modes of the 5010.
+Pressing SHIFT + STATUS displays the firmware version on the character generator screen. - VCG MODE: Initiates VCG window select mode and highlights the selected window.
 Use the arrow keys to move the window, use the VCG ON/OFF key to turn the window on or off.
 Press the VCG MODE key again to select the next VCG window.
-Press the CLEAR key to return to the normal VCG display mode.

-- VCG ON/OFF Turns the character generator ON and OFF.
-When in the VCG window select mode the VCG ON/OFF key is used to turn individual windows ON and OFF. - SETUP Initiates SETUP mode and displays the on screen programming menu.
-Pressing the SETUP key again exits the SETUP mode. - SELECT When in the SETUP mode the SELECT key is used to choose items from within a drop down menu or sub menu. - ← → ↑ ♥ When in the SETUP mode, the arrow keys are used to move between various items in the menu system.
+Press the CLEAR key to return to the normal VCG display mode. - VCG ON/OFF: Turns the character generator ON and OFF.
+When in the VCG window select mode, the VCG ON/OFF key is used to turn individual windows ON and OFF. - SETUP: Initiates SETUP mode and displays the on screen programming menu.
+Pressing the SETUP key again exits the SETUP mode. - SELECT: When in the SETUP mode, the SELECT key is used to choose items from within a drop down menu or sub-menu. - $\bullet \rightarrow \uparrow \bullet$ : When in the SETUP mode, the arrow keys are used to move between various items in the menu system.

 When in the VCG window select mode, the arrow keys are used to position individual windows on the screen.
-See also section 3.3.1.
+See also section 4.3.1.

 When not in either the SETUP or VCG window select modes, the arrow keys are used to position all the windows on the screen.
-(See also section 3.3.2.)
+(See also section 4.3.2)

-3.1.2.
+4.1.2.
 Overview of the Shifted Key Functions

 When the SHIFT key is held down the standard meanings of many of the keys are modified.
 Throughout this manual shifted keys are referred to as SHIFT + STATUS for example.
 When you see this it means to hold the SHIFT key while pressing the other key.
-Following is an overview of the main shifted functions.
+The following combinations provide an overview of the main shifted functions.

-- SHIFT + SETUP: Pressing the SETUP key while holding down the SHIFT key will cause the unit to enter Engineering Setup menu. - SHIFT + STATUS Displays firmware revisions on the character generator and the front panel.
-Pressing the CLEAR key or SHIFT + STATUS will remove this screen. - SHIFT + JAM Initiates or cancels the Continuous Jam sync mode of the generator. - SHIFT + DISPLAY Shows the extended displays on the front panel. - 3.1.3.
-Status Indicators synchronized to the NTSC 4 field or PAL 8 field colour frame sequence.
-(Models 5010 and 5010-VITC)
+- SHIFT + SETUP: Pressing the SETUP key while holding down the SHIFT key will cause the unit to enter the Engineering Setup menu. - SHIFT + STATUS: Displays firmware revisions on the character generator and the front panel.
+Pressing the CLEAR key or SHIFT + STATUS will remove this screen. - SHIFT + JAM: Initiates or cancels the Continuous Jam sync mode of the generator. - SHIFT + DISPLAY: Shows the extended displays on the front panel.

+4.1.3.
+Status Indicators